"Passionate, urgent, and ultimately entertaining, this album is bound to sound great decades from now"

-Prettymess formed in 2003 by John Baxter and Paul Inglis, both formerly of Melbourne band Alcotomic.
+Prettymess formed in 2003 by John Baxter and Paul Inglis, formerly of Melbourne bands Alcotomic and Holocene.

 Following the demise of Alcotomic in 2001, much of 2002 was spent recording new music by Baxter and Inglis, which included collaborations with Andy Strachan (The Living End), Michael Snowball (Groundswell), and Danny McDonald (P76).

 Music management company Ridgeway/Dacy heard the demo of Rescue Me and offered to sign them to their roster, which included Taxiride and The Andriods.
-Shortly after, guitarist Ryan Temby and drummer Paul Cengia joined the band and their temporary name of Polarised was ditched for Pretyymess.
-They went on to play their first showcase gig January 28 at the Evelyn Hotel, Fitzroy.
+Shortly after, guitarist Ryan Temby and drummer Paul Cengia joined the band and their temporary name of Polarised was later ditched for Pretyymess.
+They went on to play their first showcase gig to a full house, January 28 at the Evelyn Hotel, Fitzroy.

 What would later become the debut album opener, Leaving Look was selected to be part of the Lost Weekend compilation in mid 2003.
 Released by Laughing Outlaw Records In Australia and Zip Records in the US, the compilation featured the best up and coming Australian independent bands of the year.
 Later in 2003, punk flavoured tune Inspiration also featured on the Australian Surf Life TV series, both of which raised the band’s profile enormously.